-For enzymatic, physical and microbial stabilization potassium sorbate and sodium benzoate are added to the enzyme concentrate.
+For enzymatic, physical and microbial stabilization polyols as well as potassium sorbate and sodium benzoate are added to the enzyme concentrate.

 A.4.2.8 Process control

 Apart from the process controls performed during the various fermentation steps and described above, the following microbial controls are also performed.